GennaroGreg/GennaroGreg/README.md

-- 👋 Hi, I’m @GennaroGreg!
+- 👋 Hi, I’m Greg Gennaro!
-- 👀 I’m interested in Cloud development.
+- 🏢 I am a Core Software Engineer at Prime Therapeutics
-- 🌱 I’m currently a Dev-10 Software Development Trainee studying Java.
+- 💻 In my job, I develop and maintain Java/Spring microservices, integrate with technologies such as Apache Kafka and RabbitMQ, and also work on CI/CD functionality in both AWS and GCP.
-- 📫 How to reach me: www.linkedin.com/in/gennarogreg/ or ggennaro@dev-10.com
+- 📫 How to reach me: www.linkedin.com/in/gennarogreg/ or gennaro.software@gmail.com

 <!---
 GennaroGreg/GennaroGreg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.